Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/1_a_tutorial_introduction/README.md

 ### character string (or string constant)

+is a sequence of characters in double quotes.

 ## 1.2 Variables and Arithmetic Expressions

 ### Basic data types

-- char: character
+- `char`: character
-- int: integer
+- `int`: integer
-- short: short interger
+- `short`: short interger
-- long: long integer
+- `long`: long integer
-- float: single-precision floating point
+- `float`: single-precision floating point
-- double: double-precision floating point
+- `double`: double-precision floating point

 The sizes of these objects are also machine-dependent.
-There are also types of these basic types
+There are also types of these basic types:

 - arrays
 - structures